|

 bearing account.

 Step #4 Can you move money in and out electronically?
-Short of geting a
+Short of getting

 You only lose one day of interest this way